equinor/radix-platform/scripts/README.md

 ## 2 Set up cluster

+A cluster can be set up in two different ways.
+Either by migrating from an existing cluster to a non-existing cluster (ref 2.1) or by creating a new cluster from scratch.

 ### 2.1 Migrate cluster

+NOTE: If there is a need to migrate to a new cluster with a different setup, please run through the bootstrap and installation of base components described below

 This scripts takes care of bootstrapping new cluster (if it hasn't been created beforehand with base-components installed) install base components and migrate Radix resources to new cluster.